Truth Recovery Independent Panel Access to Records Consultation

 Promoting access to records

-One of the important functions of the Truth Recovery Independent Panel is to provide guidance to people searching for records about themselves and their interaction with Mother and Baby Institutions, Magdalene Laundries and Workhouses.
+One of the important functions of the Truth Recovery Independent Panel is to provide guidance to people searching for records about themselves, or members of their family, and their interaction with Mother and Baby Institutions, Magdalene Laundries and Workhouses.

 The Independent Panel’s current Guidance is available here.
 It provides instructions on how to apply for records held by public authorities and private institutions and organisations.